Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Experiments

 In collisions of fundamental particles, the occurrence of a specific final state is governed by a probability.
 This probability is a function of the four-momenta of the incoming and outgoing particles, as well as their particle types.
 Using the framework of Quantum Field Theory (QFT), we can calculate this probability or ``amplitude'' in a perturbative expansion.
 Neural surrogates~\cite{badger2020using, maitre2021factorisation, aylett2021optimising, maitre2023one, badger2023loop,bresó2024interpolatingamplitudes, spinner2025lorentz} can greatly speed up this process, since the factorial growth of possible interactions with increasing particle number often makes exact evaluation unfeasible.
 The exact Lorentz invariance of amplitudes makes them a prime candidate for a LLoCa surrogate model.

 We follow~\cite{spinner2025lorentz} and benchmark our Lorentz Local Canonicalization (LLoCa) approach on the process $q\bar q\to Z + ng$, the production of a $Z$ boson with $n=1,\dots, 4$ additional gluons from a quark-antiquark pair.
 The surrogates are trained for each value of $n$ separately.
-We evaluate the neural surrogates in terms of the standardized Mean Squared Error (MSE) between the predictions and ground truth amplitudes.
+We evaluate the neural surrogates in terms of the Mean Squared Error (MSE) between the predictions and the ground truth of the logarithmic amplitudes.
 Architectures and training details are described in App.~\ref{app:exp_details}.

-LLoCa allows us to upgrade any non-equivariant baselines and directly study the benefits of built-in Lorentz equivariance.
+LLoCa allows us to upgrade any non-equivariant baseline and directly study the benefits of built-in Lorentz equivariance.
 To that end, we construct LLoCa adaptations of a baseline graph neural network (GNN) and a vanilla transformer as described in Sec.~\ref{sec:attention}.
 For comparison, we consider a simple MLP acting on Lorentz-invariants (MLP-I)~\cite{bresó2024interpolatingamplitudes} and the performant L-GATr~\cite{spinner2025lorentz}.
 LLoCa consistently improves the accuracy of non-equivariant architectures, see Fig.~\ref{fig:amp_multiplicity}.
 Crucially, without including additional domain-specific priors, our LLoCa-Transformer achieves state-of-the-art-performance, outperforming the significantly more expensive L-GATr architecture over the entire range of multiplicities.

 \paragraph{Message representations.}

 Beyond the improvements obtained through exact Lorentz equivariance, we have identified the tensorial message passing in LLoCa (cf.~Sec.~\ref{sec:tensorial_message_passing}) as a crucial factor for expressive message passing based on local canonicalization.
 We compare the performance of the LLoCa-transformer with different message representations in the 16-dimensional attention head, see Tab.~\ref{tab:ampxl_abl_messages}.
 We compare 16 scalars against four 4-dimensional vectors, a single 16-dimensional second-order tensor representations as well as our default of eight scalars combined with two four-vectors.
 All tensorial representations significantly outperform the scalar message passing.
 For reference, we include the non-equivariant transformer and the same model with global canonicalization (one shared learned reference frame to every particle). \paragraph{Lorentz equivariance at scale.}